HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 </br>

 ### HCL
+This is an overview of hardware compatibility list for all Intel-based macOS.

 | macOS | i7-4770 | AHCI SATA SSD | Quadro FX 5600 | RTL8151GH-CG | ALC221 | CSR8510 A10 4.0 |
 | :------------: | :------------: | :------------: | :------------: | :------------: | :------------: | :------------: |